Genivia/ugrep/README.md

             be given between -Z and its argument.

-The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many empty and false "randomized" matches for short patterns.
+The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for short patterns.
+This also greatly improves search speed.
+Make the first character optional to optionally match it, e.g. `p?attern`.

 Newlines (`\n`) and NUL (`\0`) characters are never deleted or substituted to ensure that fuzzy matches do not extend the pattern match beyond the number of